 “Well,” I replied, “it’s a matter of ‘don’t quit your day job.’
 I’d never get another piece of straight work in my life.
 I’d be copping to some pretty intense drug use.”

-That was over four years ago.
-I didn’t know then that the book would include a vivid description of an entheogen-enhanced, well-practised sexual ritual with my wife.
+That was six years ago.
+I didn’t know then that the book would include a vivid description of an entheogen-enhanced, well-practiced sexual ritual with my wife.
 She nixed three versions of a particular chapter until I added it, saying the others “just don’t deliver.”
 She was right.
 Now it does, and privacy matters more than ever.

 From the start, the point was to reveal the secrets of actualizing human potential that I was privy to in Buddhist Asia.
 These secrets are unknown outside of a few small circles.
 I wanted to share how in me they bloomed into an enriching unorthodox practice when transplanted into a different cultural soil.
 I wished to do this for the good of us all.

-That author recently sent me an email.
-He’s working the circuit of US cities publicizing his latest book with personal appearances, hoping he can make it in New York.
-I wish him success.
+That author sent me an email last year.
+He was working the circuit of US cities publicizing his latest book with personal appearances, hoping that he could make it in New York.
+I wished him success.